Marcelo Martins Moreno: International career

 Born in Bolivia to a Brazilian father (Mauro Martins, former footballer) and Bolivian mother, Moreno played for the Brazilian under-18 and under-20 sides at the youth level, becoming the first foreign player to be part of this youth setup and the fifth foreign player to wear the Brazilian national team's shirt in an official match, but chose to represent the Bolivian senior national team as a professional.

 Due to his success playing for Cruzeiro, Moreno received his first call-up for a friendly match against Peru on 12 September 2007.
 He scored his first two international goals on 20 November 2007, during a 2010 World Cup qualifier against Venezuela.
 On 14 October 2008, he scored both of Bolivia's goals against Uruguay in a 2–2 draw.
 He also opened the scoring in Bolivia's historic 6–1 victory over Diego Maradona's Argentina on 1 April 2009.
 A few months later, in October, he scored the winning goal in a 2–1 victory against powerhouse Brazil at Estadio Hernando Siles.

 Moreno was included in the Bolivia squad for the 2015 Copa América in Chile.
 On 15 June, he scored the decisive goal in the team's second group match – a 3–2 defeat of Ecuador – to give La Verde its first win at the Copa América since the 1997 tournament.
 He was Bolivia's top scorer at the tournament with two goals, also being the only Bolivian player to score in the knockout stage as the side lost 3–1 to Peru in the quarter-finals.
 Moreno announced his retirement from the national squad on 15 September 2015 together with then captain Ronald Raldes, claiming divergences with head coach Julio César Baldivieso.

 Moreno returned to the national squad in 2016 after Guillermo Ángel Hoyos replaced Baldivieso.

 On 12 November 2020, Moreno scored his 20th international goal in a 3–2 defeat to Ecuador, equaling Joaquín Botero's all-time top goalscoring record for Bolivia.
+On 28 March 2023, he played his 100th international match for Bolivia, in which he also scored a goal in a 2–1 win in a friendly match against Saudi Arabia.